 Working in Baltimore

-+ PRO: Job opportunities
++ PRO: Good job opportunities in some industries

 - CON: Employment packages aren’t all that lucrative

 While Baltimore is a great place to launch a career, those who are fairly well-established in their field of work and looking for more lucrative job opportunities may struggle to find something suitable.
 Compared to nearby New York, Boston and Washington DC, Baltimore is home to few Fortune 500 companies and has a less dynamic economy.